-Designation Name Contact Details Lead Safeguarding Officer (LDSO) Helen Blackbourn 07875 665934 helen.blackbourn@uktd.co.uk Local Safeguarding Officers (DSOs) Helen Blackbourn (East & West Midlands) 07875 665934 helen.blackbourn@uktd.co.uk Tracey Holden (North West) 07392 873584 tracey.holden@uktd.co.uk Debby Cramphorn- Arnold (East of England) 07875 665781 debby.arnold@uktd.co.uk Safeguarding Email Address safelearner@uktd.co.uk
+Designation Name Contact Details Lead Safeguarding Officer (LDSO) Helen Blackbourn 07875 665934 helen.blackbourn@uktd.co.uk Local Safeguarding Officers (DSOs) Helen Blackbourn (East & West Midlands) 07875 665934 helen.blackbourn@uktd.co.uk Debby Cramphorn- Arnold (East of England) 07875 665781 debby.arnold@uktd.co.uk Safeguarding Email Address safelearner@uktd.co.uk

-Human Resources - to ensure safer recruitment practices are carried out, including eligibility to work in the UK, DBS checks for those in regulated activity and references.
-HR will also manage and maintain the Single Central Record of staff checks.

-- UKTD Managers to demonstrate their commitment to safeguarding by upholding the principles of this policy and promoting British values within their every day roles.
-Leading by example and ensuring the required standards of professional conduct are demonstrated within their teams. - UKTD Employees (including contracted and supply staff) to understand that safeguarding and promoting the welfare of children is everyone's responsibility. - To follow UKTD Safeguarding and Prevent Policies and Procedures; ask questions if not fully understood, and attend safeguarding training as required. - To be vigilant to the signs of abuse and raise any concerns with a Designated Safeguarding Officer. - To maintain correct behaviour and project a professional image at all times.
+- Human Resources to ensure safer recruitment practices are conducted, including eligibility to work in the UK, DBS checks for those in regulated activity and references.
+HR will also manage and maintain the Single Central Record of staff checks. - UKTD Managers to demonstrate their commitment to safeguarding by upholding the principles of this policy and promoting British values within their everyday roles.
+Leading by example and ensuring the required standards of professional conduct are demonstrated within their teams. - UKTD Employees (including contracted and supply staff) to understand that safeguarding and promoting the welfare of children is everyone's responsibility. - To follow UKTD Safeguarding and Prevent Policies and Procedures; ask questions if not fully understood and attend safeguarding training as required. - To be vigilant to the signs of abuse and raise any concerns with a Designated Safeguarding Officer. - To maintain correct behaviour and project a professional image at all times.